<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Help your landlords stay up to date on the latest news in the lettings industry and the rental market with our editable email newsletter template.

-At a regional level, the North West and the South East recorded year-on-year rent rises of over 5%.
-At the other end of the scale, the West Midlands recorded an annual rise of less than 3%.
+At a regional level, Greater London recorded the biggest year-on-year rent rise of 5.2%.
+At the other end of the scale, the price of rent dropped in the North East by -0.1%.

-It was patchier news for tenants during May, with average salaries of those signing new leases dipping month-on-month.
-Overall, average salaries were down 2.5% in May - reducing from April’s £38,629 to £37,676.
-Salaries are still up by 1.57% year-on-year, although this is now lower than the inflation in rental costs.
+It was bad news for tenants during August, with average salaries of those signing new leases falling month-on-month.
+Overall, average salaries were down -3.8% in August - shrinking from July’s £39,073 to £37,584.
+Salaries are up by 2.36% year-on-year.

 Click on region names to toggle them on and off